Cave rescue teams launch major operation to save American researcher in southern Turkey

 The New Jersey Initial Response Team said Dickey is “very sick” and is located about 1,000 meters below the surface.
 The rescue will require many teams and constant medical care, the group said.

-Communication takes about five to seven hours and is carried out by runners, who go from Dickey to the camp below the surface where wire communication to talk to the surface has been set up.
+Communication with Dickey takes about five to seven hours and is carried out by runners, who go from Dickey to the camp below the surface where wire communications to talk to the surface have been set up.

 The New Jersey group says the cave is cold — about 4-6 C (39-42 F).